ongov/Digital-Service-Standard/README.md

 # Digital Service Standard

-The Digital Service Standard sets out 14 points to help anyone build and deliver excellent government services.
+The Digital Service Standard sets out 14 points to help anyone design, build and deliver excellent government services.
+From the policy design to the technical architecture, the principles in this standard will guide everyone to create a user-centric product through agile methodology.

 All new or redesigned public-facing information and services will eventually be required to follow the standard, before work begins.
 First, we want to test the standard, gather user feedback and improve it.